sitedata/checklyhq.com/site/content/why-checkly/_index.md

       width: "94px"
       height: "19px"
 feature:
-  title: "Every minute of downtime equals $5,600 to $9,000 in average losses."
+  title: "Every minute of downtime equals $5,600 to $9,000 in losses."
   description: >-
-    Checkly helps you to mitigate the risk and recover from incidents faster!
+    Checkly helps you to mitigate risk and recover from incidents faster!
   features:
     - title: Easy monitoring at scale
       description: "Instantly setup deep monitoring for your web apps and APIs."